 Generally, for initial stone prices, there are 4-5 distinct cost levels within any stone brand, ranging from a “regular” collection to a “deluxe” or “exclusive” collection.
 But in addition, the stone’s rarity, thickness, colour, popularity, manufacturing methods and shipping costs are all variables that make some kitchen stone benchtops more costly than others.

 Plus, despite popular belief, some varieties of natural stone can be less expensive than engineered stones!
 So, it pays to shop around before making your final kitchen benchtop decision.
-At Made in Stone, we offer many benchtop products to suit all budgets!
+At Made in Stone, we offer many benchtop products to suit all budgets and preferences!

 What is the Standard Thickness of Kitchen Stone Benchtops?